ScottGibb/HC-SR501-Node-Red-Presence-Detector/ReadMe.md

 ### Alexa Integration Issues

 Sadly the [Alexa plugin for Node-red](https://flows.nodered.org/node/node-red-contrib-alexa-remote2-applestrudel) by applesstrudel is not working as expected.
 It seems to be a common issue with the plugin.
-THis meant that I couldnt control my smart bulb in the end.
-However the core logic for this system is there and can be added in the future.
+I sadly had to abandon hopes of controlling my plusminus lightbulb and moved on to using a Matter controlled light bulb.

+### Matter Integration

+I have since moved to using a matter controlled light bulb.
+This is a much better solution as it is more reliable and does not require the use of a plugin.
+The light bulb is controlled using the [Matter](https://flows.nodered.org/node/@sammachin/node-red-matter-controller) plugin.

 ## Getting Started